 “This series includes classes of positions which involve technical and specialized work in the protection of forest or range lands and resources from fire.
 This series includes general fire management work which is preparatory to the assumption of technical or specialized assignments, and which is accomplished as a part of specialized functional fire management programs including forest and range fire prevention, presuppression, suppression, postsuppression, fire research, and other specialized work relating to fire management programs.”

-On August 31 the FS held an online briefing for some of their employees in the Western US called “FAM to Boots”, with “FAM” meaning Fire and Aviation Management.
+On August 31 the FS held an online briefing for some of its employees in the Western U.S. called “FAM to Boots,” with “FAM” meaning Fire and Aviation Management.
 One of the speakers during the one-hour call was Ben Elkind, a smokejumper who would fall into the “boots” category but was serving as a representative of the union, the National Federation of Federal Employees (NFFE).
 He has been involved in the process of transitioning to the new firefighter job series, including reviews of the PDs and classification.

 “My biggest concern and reticence to remain involved in this process, is that the Washington Office management (not the FAM subject matter expert folks) are choosing to use terms like “may” in these PDs to willfully avoid any sort of meaningful classification,” Mr. Thomsen said.
 “As an example: the new Interagency Hotshot Crew Superintendent PD states that a Superintendent “MAY” perform as a Branch Director or Operations Section Chief.
-Another PD says: “MAY perform qualifications on red card” [fire qualifications card].
-While this is true, we certainly “may”, and certainly do; I am a GS-7 doing Division Supervisor trainee.
+Another PD says: “MAY perform qualifications on red card.”
+While this is true, we certainly “may” and certainly do; I am a GS-7 doing Division Supervisor trainee.
 No PD even requires Division Supervisor below the Assistant Fire Management Officer level.
-Instead of trying to copy/paste 0462 PDs and sneaking in more duties using the term “may” as a cop out, we might as well just be real here, go back to the drawing board and produce some PDs that will actually work for the coming decades.”
+Instead of trying to copy/paste 0462 PDs and sneaking in more duties using the term “may” as a cop-out, we might as well just be real here, go back to the drawing board, and produce some PDs that will actually work for the coming decades.”

 “Hire to retire”?